fission/environments/nodejs/README.md

 To add package dependencies, edit [package.json](./package.json) to add what you need, and rebuild this image (instructions below).

-You also may want to customize what's available to the function in it's request context.
+You also may want to customize what's available to the function in its request context.
 You can do this by editing [server.js](./server.js) (see the comment in that file about customizing request context).

 ## Rebuilding and pushing the image